ibbles/LearningUnreal/Mouse.md

+# Mouse Buttons

+(This text describe the old mappings-based input system.
+Unreal Engine 5 introduced a new system called [[Enhanced Input]].)
+Mouse button events are listened to in the same way as all other [[Input Events]].
+Each mouse button press and release generate an [[Action Event]].
+Set up an [[Action Event]] for a mouse button at [[Project Settings]] > Engine > Input > [[Input Bindings]] > [[Action Mappings|Action Mapping]].
+You can use an Axis Mapping if you want, but I think Action Mapping makes more sense since a click is an instantaneous discrete event.
+Click the `+` button next to Action Mappings.
+Enter a name for the Action Mapping, a short description of what should happen when the action is performed.
+By default there is no key binding for the newly created action, shown as None beneath the name.
+Either select one of the mouse buttons in the drop-down under the Mouse group, or click the keys icon to the left and then click the mouse button.
+Now we have a mapping from the mouse button to the new action.
+You can act on the event either in a [[Blueprint Event]] listener or using a [[Action Event In C++]].

+# Cursor Location In World Space
 In a [[Player Controller]] we can find the current location, in world space, of the mouse cursor using `DeprojectMousePositionToWorld`.
 It takes two output parameters:
 - `FVector WorldLocation`